Kendall Jenner’s Alleged Stalker Nabbed By ICE

 While in the U.S., the 38-year-old trespassed on Jenner’s property on numerous different occasions.
 One time, he was hanging out on her porch even after being ordered by a judge to stay 1,000 feet away from her neighborhood.

 In order to gain access to her home, Ford climbed the hillside behind her property.
 He was put into a psychiatric hold and was later released as mentally competent.
-A judge later issued Jenner a permanent restraining order against Ford and he was told to maintain a distance of 100 yards from the model at all time.
+A judge later issued Jenner a permanent restraining order against Ford, and he was told to maintain a distance of 100 yards from the model at all time.
 He was also prohibited from contacting her in any way, including online.